sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 ```

 >> **NOTE**: You can open the control file with your preferred text editor.
 The most important change
->> is `usedata = 0`, which specifies that no data should be used!
+>> in this file now is the option `usedata = 0`, which specifies that no data should be used and that
+>> sampling is happening from the prior.

 This command will start MCMC sampling from the prior.
 You will see that this analysis is very fast because the likelihood
 is not being calculated (no data are used!).
 Now, rename again the output files as you did before so you can repeat
-the analysis and run a second chain to check for convergence.
+the analysis and run a second chain so you can check for convergence.

 <!--